 Customer service matters every day of the week, but rarely are the stakes so high than during a crisis.
 During a customer service crisis, you can either lose customers or forge loyal ones.
 When things aren’t going right, that’s where your customer experience — and your business — shows what it’s made of.

-Research shows that 59% of customers will stop shopping with a company after several poor customer service experiences — but 17% will leave after just one bad experience.1 So in a crisis, businesses need to get back on their feet and provide good customer experiences quickly.
+Research shows that 59% of customers will stop shopping with a company after several poor customer service experiences — but 17% will leave after just one bad experience.1 This is due to a cost of poor customer service from businesses.
+So in a crisis, businesses need to get back on their feet and provide good customer experiences quickly.
 After all, 70% of a customer’s journey is based on how they feel they’re being treated.2

 There might’ve been a technology failure.
 Your website might have gone down.
 Or an error might’ve occurred in your supply chain and now customers are banging on the door for answers.
 It might be that you don’t have enough agents to deal with demand, leading to long wait times.
 Or you might’ve had a PR disaster and customers are voting with their feet.

 Whatever the reason, you need to deal with it.
 Whether you’re currently in the midst of a crisis or setting up a customer service crisis management plan for the future, these tips can help you continue to provide excellent customer support when you need it most.